Edward Bodmer – Project and Corporate Finance

 Till now, Robert’s company had an office in Mumbai and a manufacturing plant in Pune.
 Now, due to the rapid growth of the business, Robert’s clients have spoken to him about opening another plant in Jamshedpur.
 Therefore, now Robert is looking forward to expanding his business by opening another manufacturing unit at Jamshedpur.
 But he is worried about the funds for his new project.
 Taking the funds out of working capital will create a challenge for the existing customer and will hamper the working capital cycle.

 As a good businessman, this is not a good course of action.
 So he started to explore the options of raising the funds from the debt market, without disturbing the existing fund flow.
-He has good credit and can repay the loan from the revenue he gets from his project after completion.
+He has good credit and can repay the loan from the revenue he gets from his project finance case study after completion.
 He foresees very good profit and rapid growth if he expands his company now.
 Thus, Robert’s rating as a business person and his extensive experience in the manufacturing industry is well known.

 Read more about effective management of the working capital cycle here.